Nativ (Liaison Bureau)

-Nativ (נתיב – path), or officially Lishkat Hakesher or The Liaison Bureau, is an Israeli governmental liaison organization that maintained contact with Jews living in the Eastern Bloc during the Cold War and encouraged aliyah, immigration to Israel.
+Nativ (נתיב – path), formerlly Lishkat Hakesher or The Liaison Bureau - "Nativ", is an Israeli governmental liaison organization that maintained contact with Jews living in the Eastern Bloc during the Cold War and encouraged aliyah, immigration to Israel.

 History

 Founded as part of the Prime Minister's office by Prime Minister Moshe Sharett in 1952–1953, Nativ was designed to function covertly, making contacts, fostering Jewish education, and aiding immigration to Israel.
 Nativ was not the first organization to do this; Mossad Le'aliyah Bet, part of the Haganah, had brought Jews to Israel in defiance of the British Mandate, but this ended with the creation of Israel.
 Nativ was to continue that mission, except now in defiance of the Soviet Union.
 Although it operated in a clandestine manner, the official policy was never to break Soviet laws.
 This did not stop the KGB from suspecting that it was spying.
 In fact, as recently as 1998 Nativ was accused of conducting espionage operations.
 A former Israeli ambassador to Moscow claims that the KGB conducted exhaustive surveillance measures on all their operations, but never directly interfered.

 Nativ began its foreign operations out of Israeli embassies, yet this ended after the Six-Day War, when Russia and fellow Soviet countries severed diplomatic ties with Israel.
 This led Nativ to focus more of its efforts on Western countries, where it lobbied governments to promote greater emigration freedom in the USSR with the phrase "Let My People Go".
 While its Soviet operations were stymied, the Refusenik movement began, bringing greater international attention to the Soviet emigration issue.
 Nativ assisted the movement by materially supporting the refuseniks and fostering refusenik organizations.